mixxxdj/manual/source/chapters/user_interface.rst

 * **Right-Click**: Only changes the :term:`rate` of the track to match the other deck but does not adjust the :term:`phase`.

 Decks and samplers now pick which sync target to sync to on the fly.
 Decks can't sync to samplers and samplers can only sync to decks.
-The sync target is:
+The sync target for samplers is:

 * The first (in numerical order) deck that is playing (rate > 0) a track that has a detected beatgrid.
 * The first (in numerical order) deck that has a track loaded with a detected beatgrid (could be stopped).

 So basically, if you sync a sampler and both deck 1 and deck 2 are playing a track with a beatgrid then deck 1 will win since numerically it is first.
-This will change again in the future once Mixxx gets a proper master sync feature.
+The sync targets for decks are chosen with the new master sync featuer, see :ref:`master-sync` for more information.

 **Pitch/Rate slider**
   The slider allows you to change the speed of the song, by default up to 10%